-- 5.14 For CM-R and DB Only: The proposal scores are incorporated into the previously tabulated qualification worksheet by the Office and the resultant best value determination is announced to the Component selection committee.
-Those respondents meeting an acceptable score may be invited for an interview if deemed necessary or appropriate. - 5.14.1 The interview is to allow each short-listed respondent to answer questions developed by the committee in light of the responses provided in the RFQ/P. If the selection committee does not have questions resulting from the selection process, then interviews are not required. - 5.14.2 Per Texas Education Code Section 51.780(f)(1) a maximum of five (5) of the most qualified DB respondents may be selected to provide proposals and possibly interview for a final selection.
-The determination of how many DB respondents will be invited to submit proposals and possibly interview shall be made by the Component in collaboration with the Office, in accordance with State law; and on the basis of scores received and their relative proximal alignment with the top ranked, most qualified, respondent - 5.14.3 Per Texas Education Code Section 51.782(e) five (5) or fewer most qualified CM-R respondents may be selected to provide proposals and possibly interview for a final selection.
-The determination of how many CM-R respondents will be invited to submit proposals and possibly interview shall be made by the Component in collaboration with the Office, in accordance with State law; and on the basis of scores received and their relative proximal alignment with the top ranked, most qualified, respondent. - 5.15 For CSP Only: The proposal scores are entered into the proposal worksheet by the Office and the resultant best value determination is announced to the Component selection committee.
+- 5.13 The proposal scores are incorporated into the previously tabulated evaluation matrix by the Office and the resultant best value determination is announced to the Component selection committee. - 5.13.1 Per Texas Education Code Section 51.780(f)(1) a maximum of five (5) of the most qualified DB respondents may be selected to interview prior to submitting proposals.
+The determination of how many DB respondents will be invited to submit proposals shall be made by the Component in collaboration with the Office, in accordance with State law; and on the basis of scores received and their relative proximal alignment with the top ranked, most qualified, respondent - 5.13.2 Per Texas Education Code Section 51.782(e) five (5) or fewer most qualified CM-R respondents may be selected to provide proposals and possibly interview for a final selection.
+The determination of how many CM-R respondents will be invited to submit proposals and possibly interview shall be made by the Component in collaboration with the Office, in accordance with State law; and on the basis of scores received and their relative proximal alignment with the top ranked, most qualified, respondent. - 5.13.3 The interview is to allow each short-listed respondent to answer questions developed by the committee in light of the responses provided in the RFQ/P. If the selection committee does not have questions resulting from the selection process, then interviews are not required.

-Interviews (A/E, CM-R and DB Selection Only)
+Interviews (A/E and CM-R Selection Only)

-5.16 Following a discussion of the RFQ and/or RFQ/P results between the Component and Office, a short-list of respondents to interview is determined by the selection committee and communicated to the Office.
-The Office notifies the short-listed respondents of the interview date, time and location.

-5.17 Once the interviews are complete, the selection committee confirms the evaluations and determines a final ranking.
+- 5.14 Following a discussion of the RFQ and/or RFQ/P results between the Component and Office, a short-list of respondents to interview is determined by the selection committee and communicated to the Office.
+The Office notifies the short-listed respondents of the interview date, time and location. - 5.15 Once the interviews are complete, the selection committee confirms the evaluations and determines a final ranking.
 The scores assigned to each respondent in the evaluation phase of the qualifications and proposals shall not be considered at the interview stage, and all short-listed firms begin the interview process on an equal footing.
 The grading of each respondent shall be a numbering system based on the number of shortlisted firms.
 Each interviewer shall rank the short-listed firms 1, 2, 3 and so forth, where 1 is the best ranking.
 The respondent receiving the lowest total score is the top-ranked respondent.